serzhansafin/ROBT310_image_processing/README.md

 # Part 2: Visual illusion
 “Dither is an intentionally applied form of noise used to randomize quantization error, preventing largescale patterns such as color banding in images.”
+The Floyd-Steinberg dithering algorithm is based on error dispersion.

 Floyd–Steinberg dithering is used

 The image on the left is grayscale image with 256 levels, and the image on right has only two